baliganikhil/JS_Grid/README.md

 * If a blank row was inserted, and something was modified and then the row was deleted, it will have a value of ID (Inserted, Deleted)
 * If an existing row was modified, it will have U (Updated)
 * If an existing row was deleted, it will have D (Deleted)

+Using this, we can easily find out what happened to that row.
+A function (soon to be updated) will allow you to get the data in a JSON format directly based on Asterisk.

+####Multi Select
+There are some instances when we want to select a single row only, and some when we want to select multiple rows.
+In such cases, the multiSelect param will be most useful.
+It is a true or false value

+####Container
+JS_Grid allows you to render 3 controls at this point of time - Table, Form and Chart.
+Thus, the manner in which the data will be represented is dependent on this.
+If you have JSON data in the form of an array (See data format 1 above) then thw following holds true
+* If Container is Table, data is presented as a table
+* If Container is Form, data is represented in a multi data form, where at one time, one record is shown with navigation buttons to inspect each record
+* If Container is Chart, data is represented as Pie or Bar charts, depending on Chart Type parameter

 Other parameters (optional) are explained against them in the example call below